zifeishan/cs224s-hw-latex/src/hw3.md

 Lastly, the system is doing force alignment during training to provide the inner EM a better initialization for expectation step.
 The inner EM of our system basically dealing with tuning the mean and variance of all the Gaussians we use, and since we change the GMM model once in a while, the inner EM restarts, which requires a good initialization.
 We accomplished this by forced alignment.
 The realign iterations should have close relation with the step size that we increase #Gaussian.
 We calculated the step size, which is 8, and decide we need to realign the model every 8 iterations or less.
 By testing, we pick 3 which gives us a good result.

-We conducted a detailed experiment \ref{sec:exp} to tune parameters jointly, optimized for full datasets and normalization.
+We conducted a detailed experiment in **Appendix** to tune parameters jointly, optimized for full datasets and normalization.

 We tried training different parameters in *only* this step (without normalization and all datasets), as row 1;
 We also shows our jointly optimized parameters in row 2: